Topological comparison theorems for Bredon motivic cohomology: Equivariant motivic homotopy theory

 \subsection{Symmetric powers}

 In order to analyze the topological realization of the Bredon motivic cohomology spectrum, we need to make precise that it is represented by symmetric powers.
 In this subsection we introduce and analyze symmetric powers for motivic $G$-spaces.
-This discussion parallels the treatment of symmetric powers in \cite{Deligne:V} and \cite{Voevodsky:motivicEM}, and we mostly follow \cite[Appendix]{Levine:motivicclassical}.
+This discussion parallels the treatment of symmetric powers in \cite{Deligne:V}, \cite{Voevodsky:motivicEM}, and \cite[Appendix]{Levine:motivicclassical}.
 Throughout this subsection, we assume that ${\rm char}(k) = 0$.

 Write $G\Sm'/k$ for the category of smooth, quasi-projective $G$-schemes over $k$ and $G\spc'(k)$ and $G\spc'_{\bullet}(k)$ for the corresponding categories of simplicial presheaves and pointed simplicial presheaves.
 These can also be given a motivic model structure as above.
 The inclusion $\phi:G\sm'/k\subseteq G\sm/k$ induces an adjoint pair $\phi^*:G\spc'(k) \rightleftarrows G\spc(k):\phi_*$ and similarly for based motivic spaces.